YellowBlueNaruto/YellowBlueNaruto/README.md

-- 👋 Hi, I’m Utsav Sapkota
+- 👋 Hey, I’m Utsav Sapkota
-- 👀 I’m interested in Watching Anime/ Programming
+- 👀 I’m interested in Programming, Surfing through some technologies, watching anime and many more
-- 🌱 I’m currently learning Flutter
+- 🧐 I’m currently learning some Frontend and Backend tools.
-- 💞️ I’m looking to collaborate on (notNow)
+- 🦾 We can work in collaboration as well if needed.
-- 📫 How to reach me saputsav@gmail.com
+- 😁 How to reach me? saputsav@gmail.com

 <!---
 YellowBlueNaruto/YellowBlueNaruto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.